Engee documentation

 1

-The number of deleted objects in the service provider resource table, specified as an integer from 1 to 275.
-The by default value of 51 corresponds to the maximum number of resource blocks for a 10 MHz carrier and a subcarrier spacing of 15 kHz.
+The number of deleted objects in the telecom operator’s resource table, indicated as an integer from 1 to 275.
+The default value of `51' corresponds to the maximum number of resource blocks for a 10 MHz carrier and the distance between subcarriers of 15 kHz.

 Dependencies

-To use this parameters, uncheck the Input ports checkbox.
+To use this option, uncheck the Input ports checkbox.

 Block parameter